United Front Department of the Workers' Party of Korea

 The United Front Department of the Workers' Party of Korea (UFD, Korean: 통일전선부; MR: T'ongil chŏnsŏnbu) is a department of the Central Committee of the Workers' Party of Korea (WPK) tasked with relations with South Korea.
 It conducts propaganda operations and espionage and manages front organizations, including the Chongryon.

 History

 The United Front Department (UFD) is one of the most longstanding and important departments of the party.
 It was initially known as the Culture Department (munhwabu).
 It was one of many organizations tasked with targeting South Korea at the time.
 In 1977 its operations were revived and it got its current name.

-During the rule of Kim Jong-il, the department had its ups and downs.
+During the rule of Kim Jong Il, the department had its ups and downs.
 UFD is known to have meddled in the 1997 South Korean presidential election and tried to prevent the election of Kim Dae-jung.
 It was the subject of major purges in 2006, 2007, and 2008.
 There were apparently issues with corruption and lack of oversight.

+In May 2024, after Kim Jong Un called for large changes in North Korea's reunification policy, South Korean Unification Minister Kim Yung-ho said that the UFD has been demoted and changed into the "Workers' Party of Korea Central Committee 10 Bureau" and said that they believe the reorganized entity is tasked with psychological warfare.
+Seoul-based Daily NK also reported major shifts, saying that most of the duties and staff of the UFD was transferred to the Ministry of Foreign Affairs and the Reconnaissance General Bureau (RGB).
+It said that the Ministry of Foreign Affairs would now be responsible for handling relations with the South, while the RGB will take over UFD's propaganda and clandestine operations in the South.
+Daily NK later reported in July 2025 that the National Reunification Institute under the UFD's Committee for the Peaceful Reunification of the Fatherland was renamed to the Institute of Enemy State Studies and placed under 10 Bureau.